sarahpursley/dsci-531-final-project/README.md

 6. Run script in RStudio

 #### Additional Code
 We have also included the code we used for data collection and pre-processing.
-However, we have included the final input data under the data folder as this code takes a long time to run.
+However, we have included the processed data as this code takes a long time to run.
 It is not necessary to run this code but we have included them for reference.

 Data Collection
    ```sh